beave/sagan/doc/source/configuration.rst

 Example ``smtp`` subsection::

   # The 'smtp' output allows Sagan to e-mail alerts that trigger.
 The rules
-  # you want e-mail need to contain the 'email' rule option and Sagan must
+  # you want e-mailed need to contain the 'email' rule option and Sagan must
   # be compiled with libesmtp support.

   - smtp: